Concrete movement concepts and concepts from the Lao-tzu important for a Taoist philosophy inspired holistic bodymind practice:

 反 fan

-reversing / cycles / the world of the stars, the four seasons / the cycles of life („Reversing is the movement of the Dao.
-Being ‚weak‘ is the application of the Dao.“)
+reversing / cycles / the world of the stars, the four seasons / the cycles of life („Reversing is the movement of the Tao.
+Being ‚weak‘ is the use of the Tao.“)

 supporting nature in all existence